Rajeshrj202/laravel-mail/README.md

      php artisan key:generate

-> 7. Create a New Database Table and Update Database Crdentials and Mail Credential to .env file
+> 7. Create a New Database Table and Update Database Credentials and Mail Credentials to .env file

      DB_CONNECTION=mysql
      DB_HOST=127.0.0.1